microsoft/NLG_Instructions_MetaLearning/README.md

 # Project

-> This repo shares the code for the paper "Boosting Natural Language Generation from Instructions with Meta-Learning", Budhaditya Deb, Guoqing Zheng, Ahmed Hassan Awadallah, EMNLP 2022, https://preview.aclanthology.org/emnlp-22-ingestion/2022.emnlp-main.456/
+This repo shares the code for the paper "Boosting Natural Language Generation from Instructions with Meta-Learning", Budhaditya Deb, Guoqing Zheng, Ahmed Hassan Awadallah, EMNLP 2022, https://preview.aclanthology.org/emnlp-22-ingestion/2022.emnlp-main.456/

+# Setup

 ## Setting up the Data Directory
 - Download data from repository: allenai/natural-instructions-expansion: Expanding natural instructions. https://github.com/allenai/natural-instructions-expansion
 - Run data_utils.py for some basic splits and preprocessing of the NI dataset

-# Natural Language Generation through Natural Interactions

 ## Training and evaluation